- Course Description

 - Learn about designing real-time, interactive applications

-- Gain experience with programming in a dataflow language
+- Gain experience with programming in a multi-paradigm language

 - Develop systems for real-time interaction using a variety of artistic media

-To get the most out of this course, you will need a Windows or Mac laptop, which you should bring to every class.
+To get the most out of this course, you will need a Windows, Mac or Linux laptop, which you should bring to every class.

-You are advised to purchase a license for Cycling 74′s Max 7 software.
-A four-month subscription is US $40 and a 12-month license costs US $59.
-For this course you only need a license for the term, but a permanent academic license is also available for US $250 if you would like to continue to program in Max in the future.
-The software is available for both Windows and Mac computers.
-There are also a few licenses installed on computers at Western.
-Contact me if you would like details about using those.
+You are advised to purchase a student desktop license for Wolfram Research′s Mathematica software (also known as the Wolfram Language).
+A one-semester license is US $45 and a 12-month license costs US $70.
+For this course you only need a license for the semester, but a permanent academic license is also available for US $115 if you would like to continue to program in Mathematica in the future.
+The software is available for Windows, Mac and Linux computers.
+If you are unwilling or unable to purchase the software, please do not take this course.

 More information will be posted in advance of each class.